 It is essential to listen to what Pacific islanders themselves are calling for, rather than to assume what they need.
 Too often the ‘solutions’ thought up by the international community do not match the identified needs on the ground, and if we fail to listen, then we will end up with ill-fitting policies and mechanisms.
 As one participant noted, the international community can help to provide the ingredients, but not the recipe.

 Indeed, the importance of holding the meeting within the Pacific region cannot be underestimated.
 Those who came across the world could see just how vulnerable atolls are to sea-level rise, and could get a sense of the great cultural and linguistic diversity of Pacific islanders.
-This was not a meeting in which the Pacific featured as an abstract, stereotypical example but as the lived experiences, concerns and ideas of Pacific peoples – from government, the churches, international organizations and non-governmental organizations.
+This was not a meeting in which the Pacific featured as an abstract, stereotypical example but as the lived experiences, concerns and ideas of Pacific peoples – from government, the churches, international organisations and non-governmental organisations.

 People came to the table with an open mind to share experiences, not to negotiate from political perspectives.
 Government ministers talked movingly about their personal experiences of searching for missing relatives in the wake of natural disasters.
 An elderly Banaban woman’s memories of her relocation to Fiji as an eight-year-old child revealed the on-going trauma of displacement when it is not properly planned.